scaleoutsystems/digital-pathology-tutorial/README.md

 where NR_OF_PARTITIONS are the number of equal sized splits of the dataset.
 The script will also downsample the images.
 To modify this behavior, simply edit prepare_dataset.py.

 ## Training, evaluating and serving the FEDn model (Scaleout Studio)
 The following sections assumes that you are working in a Scaleout Studio project ([Scaleout Studio](https://www.scaleoutsystems.com])).
+In your project in Studio, deploy a Jupyter Lab instance from the default 'Jupyter STACKn' image, mounting the project-volume and minio-volume volumes.
+Then open up a terminal (in your lab instance) and clone this repostitory onto project-volume (to make your work persistant between lab sessions).

+Obtain the raw data, ingest it to your project (for example by uploading it to Minio, then it will be accessible in the Lab session on the 'minio-volume') and create partitions as you see fit (see instructions above).

-### Training a centralized model for given data partitions
+### Training a centralized model for a given data partitions
+Follow the instructions in the notebook 'AML_demo.ipynb'.

 ### Plotting a confusion matrix for a given model version in the FEDn model trail
+Follow the instructions in the notebook 'Evalutate.ipynb' (Replace the UUID in the notebook with the desired version from the FEDn model trail.
+Here we assume that the model trail is accessible from the Minio instance in your Studio project, if this is not the case, some modifications may be needed.)

 ### Serving a given model version with Tensorflow Serving